This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Please see the University webpage for the most up to date information for EU students.

-As noted in the Documentation and References section above, the University requires additional information from candidates who require sponsorship under Tier 4 and have studied in the UK under Tier 4 previously.
+As noted in the Documentation and References section above, the University requires additional information from candidates who require sponsorship and have studied in the UK under a Tier 4 visa or Student visa previously.
 This information will be used to ascertain whether a candidate can be sponsored and, as these checks may be undertaken only after an offer is made, candidates should be aware that an offer of a place does not constitute confirmation of sponsorship.
 Please note, where the UKVI allows exceptions to its policy, the University reserves the right to make its own assessment on whether these are applied.

 Applicants who require sponsorship to study in the UK should note that the University does not sponsor candidates for part-time courses as standard practice.